Mahd-Shakil/stamp/README.md

 3. Solana wallet is automatically generated for you
 4. **Upload your resume PDF** - AI will extract work experience automatically, or enter manually
 5. Review and edit extracted data, then submit verification requests
-6. Copy your public vouch link: `/vouch/your-username`
+6. Copy your public stamp link: `/stamp/your-username`
 7. Share this link in job applications!

 ### As an Employer: